Overview

 Frequently Asked Questions

-- Continued support and awareness of best practices, policies, and guidelines
+• Serving as a continued support and raising awareness of best practices, policies, and guidelines

-- Mentorship, guidance, and a fresh perspective or solutions
+• Mentoring, guiding, and offering a fresh perspective or solution

-- Clear expectations and ongoing check-ins with team members
+• Setting clear expectations and scheduling ongoing check-ins with team members and leaders

-- And, regular career engagement and relevant performance feedback.
+• Providing regular career engagement and relevant performance feedback in collaboration with the leader

 "Administrative Networks provide administrative professionals with a sense of community, and access to knowledge, training, tools, and resources.
 By working collaboratively across units, we leverage each other’s experiences and expertise, and support one another’s work life balance."